meandor/scala-beginners/README.md

 You should execute the whole `LibrarySuite` and check out the time it takes to execute each test.

-My setting showed speed ups of up to 2 for the parallel computation.
+My setup showed speed ups of up to 2 for the parallel computation.

 ## Links
 * https://alvinalexander.com/scala/scala-parallel-programming-collections-par-performance